rajhseg/Angular16_With_All_Features_Samples/README.md

 # Samples

-This includes the working sample of following features
+This Repo consists of Sample code for angular 16 features which are listed below.

 1. Events in Components life
 2. CanActivate, CanDeActivate, CanLoad, CanResolve example